Terrarum Perc8

 ──────────────────────

-PRE-DLY — Silence before reverb starts, preserving the punch of the direct sound.
+PRE-DLY — Delay before the reverb starts.
 SYNC maps pre-delay to tempo divisions.

 MOD — CHORUS / FLANGER (FX3)